P

 HVAC technicians often run into situations that require specific formulas and calculations.
 Check out this list of some of the most commonly used formulas in the HVAC industry.

 The average person probably doesn't understand the level of precision required to do top-of-the-line HVAC work.
 To them, it may seem like a technician merely puts up some ductwork or replaces a broken part in their air conditioner.
 In reality, however, you know that very specific formulas govern good HVAC work, informing the decisions technicians make out in the field.
-Of course, not every HVAC technicians knows these formulas by heart, and some may not fully understand how they work.
+Of course, not every HVAC technician knows these formulas by heart, and some may not fully understand how they work.
 Many common, widely available tools can assist in the completion of the calculations your employees regularly make in their day to day operations.
 Still, gaining a better understanding of the underlying formulas that drive those calculations can help increase the efficiency of your techs and contribute to their growth as HVAC specialists.
-To that end, we've compiled some of the most common HVAC formulas used in 2020.
+To that end, we've compiled some of the most common HVAC formulas in use today.
 Formulas included in this guide:

 Electrical Formulas